-The purpose of this Agreement is to fund the Rincon Multi-Storage Solar Microgrid Project.
-This project will demonstrate two types of non-Lithium (Non-Li) long-duration energy storage systems (vanadium redox flow batteries and flywheel storage systems) to support sustainable energy resiliency and cost-savings requirements in a commercial solar microgrid supporting a public shelter and wastewater treatment plant
+The purpose of this Agreement is to fund the Rincon Multi-Storage Long Duration Energy Storage (LDES) Solar Microgrid Project.
+This project will demonstrate two types of a non-Lithium (Non-Li) long-duration energy storage LDES systems (vanadium redox flow batteries and flywheel storage systems) to support sustainable energy resiliency and cost-savings requirements in a commercial solar microgrid supporting a public shelter-and wastewater treatment plant.